Local Causal Discovery for Statistically Efficient Causal Inference

 In our implementation, we use the MB-by-MB algorithm modified to cache and reuse Markov blankets and local structures from earlier runs in \Cref{alg:mb-by-mb}.
 The complexity of MB-by-MB depends on the complexity of the algorithm for finding Markov blankets, which is a well-known task in literature.
 The worst-case complexity for forward search in Markov blanket discovery is $\mathcal{O}(|MB_{\max}| \times |\mathbf{V}|)$, where $|MB_{\max}|$ is the size of the largest Markov blanket \citep{tsamardinos2003algorithms}.
 For learning local structures over the Markov Blankets, we then use PC \citep{spirtes2000causation} which has a worst-case complexity of $\mathcal{O}(|MB_{\max}|^{d_{\max}+2})$, where $d_{\max}$ is the maximum degree over all nodes.

 In the worst-case, MB-by-MB runs both subroutines for each node in the graph, resulting in a total complexity for our implementation of $\mathcal{O}(|MB_{\max}| \times |\mathbf{V}|^2 + |MB_{\max}|^{d_{\max}+2}\times |\mathbf{V}|))$.
 On the other hand, when applied to the whole graph, the PC algorithm has a worst-case complexity of $\mathcal{O}(|\mathbf{V}|^{d_{\max}+2})$.
-Since typically $|MB_{\max}| \ll |\mathbf{V}|$ this showcases the benefits of local causal discovery and our method, which we also demonstrate empirically.
+Since typically $|MB_{\max}| \ll |\mathbf{V}|$ this showcases the benefits of local causal discovery and our method.
+This means that LOAD typically has a much lower complexity compared to running a global method such as PC to obtain a full CPDAG and then collecting adjustments sets using IDA-like methods \citep{maathuis2009estimating}, which we also demonstrate empirically.